-Using a focused rhythm of white and ochre coloured dots set against a black background, Dorothy has created a shifting sea of wonderfully harmonious motion that gathers and disperses across the canvas.
+Using a focused rhythm of white, ochre and soft blue coloured dots set against a black background, Dorothy has created a shifting sea of wonderfully harmonious motion that gathers and disperses across the canvas.

 As with all this artist’s work, this painting revolves around the sacred site of Mina Mina, the land in the remote Tanami Desert of which Dorothy is custodial owner which is made up of two enormous soakage areas and endless sandhills.